OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:49

-Your ancestors ate the manna in the wilderness, and they died.
+Your forefathers ate the manna in the wilderness, and they died.

 ## John 6:50